 As it’s February, there are plenty of lovely cards in the shops.
 Send a Valentine’s card, a little thank you note or a thinking of you card to someone.
 There’s still nothing better than having a card delivered and they are getting rarer these days.

 Make a food bank donation

 Make a difference to a stranger you may never meet, but who will be incredibly grateful.
-Many small and large supermarkets have a collection point, so why not grab a couple of items on your next trip and drop them in to the food bank basket on your way out.
+Many small supermarkets have a collection point, so why not grab a couple of items on your next trip and drop them into the food bank basket on your way out?
 Just see how good it feels.

 Bring in the neighbours’ bins and recycling